HomeDiscussion Meeting12 & 12 MeetingEarly Sobriety MeetingCoffee PotPass The HatArchivesAA Links

 11TH TRADITION

-We observe all A.A.'s principles and Traditions on our web sites.
-As anonymity is the "spiritual foundation of all our Traditions," we practice anonymity on A.A. web sites at all times.
-An A.A. web site is a public medium which has the potential for reaching the broadest possible audience and, therefore, requires the same safeguards that we use at the level of press, radio and film.
+A.A.'s principles and Traditions are observed on our web site.
+As anonymity is the "spiritual foundation of all our Traditions," we practice anonymity on Staying Cyber at all times.
+An A.A. web site is a public medium which has the potential for reaching the broadest possible audience and therefore requires the same safeguards that we use at the level of press, radio, and film.

-In accordance with the 11th tradition, it is strongly suggested that you do not post personal information when posting to the forums.
+In accordance with the 11th tradition, it is strongly suggested that you do not post personal information on the forums.

 TOP